-On March 11, 2020, the current outbreak of COVID-19 was declared a pandemic, creating an unprecedented global health and economic crisis.
-COVID-19's impact on global markets has been significant through March 2020 and subsequent to the date of the Financial Statements.
-The situation continues to evolve rapidly.
+Response to COVID-19

 On March 26, 2020, in accordance with the order of the Governor of Alaska, the Group's 100% owned Pebble Partnership, along with all other nonessential offices in Alaska, closed its offices for the health and safety of its personnel.
-Notwithstanding the closure, the Group has maintained its staff and employees, and continues to support the NEPA EIS process remotely to help ensure that the project schedule published by the USACE of a final EIS and a Record of Decision ("ROD") by mid-2020 remains on track.
-Technical review meetings were completed before the implementation of the Governor's order in response to COVID-19.
+Notwithstanding the closure, the Group has maintained its staff and employees, and continues to support the NEPA EIS process remotely.
+Technical review meetings were completed before the implementation of the Governor's order.
+In July 2020, the USACE published the final EIS, with the Record of Decision ("ROD") anticipated early fall 2020.

-The Group's plans to advance the development of the Pebble Project are dependent upon the continued progress of our approval and permitting process with the USACE, the EPA and Alaskan state agencies, as well as our ability to continue the work required in connection with this process through our employees and our contractors.
-While the Group has not been notified of any delay, it is possible that government efforts to curtail the COVID-19 outbreak will result in delays in our permitting process, including a possible delay in the release by the USACE of their final EIS and the progress through to a ROD.
+Although, the Group has not been notified of any delay, the Group's plans to advance the development of the Pebble Project are dependent upon the continued progress of the Group's approval and permitting process with the USACE, the EPA and Alaskan state agencies, as well as the Group's ability to continue the work required in connection with this process through its employees and its contractors.
+It is possible that government efforts to curtail the COVID-19 outbreak will result in delays in the Group's permitting process, including a possible delay in the progress through to a ROD.
 In addition, our personnel may be delayed in completing the required work that we are pursuing in connection with this process due to quarantine, self-isolation, social distancing, restrictions on travel, restrictions on meetings and work from home requirements.
-The extent to which the coronavirus impacts our operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the outbreak, new information that may emerge concerning the severity of the coronavirus and the actions taken to contain the coronavirus or treat its impact, among others.
+The extent to which the coronavirus impacts the Group's operations will depend on future developments, which are highly uncertain and cannot be predicted with confidence, including the duration of the outbreak, new information that may emerge concerning the severity of the coronavirus and the actions taken to contain the coronavirus or treat its impact, among others.
 Moreover, the spread of the coronavirus globally is expected to have a material adverse effect on global and regional economies and to continue to negatively impact stock markets, including the trading price of the Company's shares.
 These adverse effects on the economy, the stock market and the Company's share price could adversely impact our ability to raise capital, with the result that our ability to pursue development of the Pebble Project could be adversely impacted, both through delays and through increased costs.
 Any of these developments, and others, could have a material adverse effect on our business and results of operations and could delay our plans for development of the Pebble Project.

-Notes to the Condensed Consolidated Interim Financial Statements For the three months ended March 31, 2020 and 2019 (Unaudited - Expressed in thousands of Canadian Dollars, unless otherwise stated, except per share or option)
+(Unaudited - Expressed in thousands of Canadian Dollars, unless otherwise stated, except per share or option)